 Through his work in this field, James saw the need for talented IT professionals and that led him to teach for SANS.
 “In our industry, we face a perilous shortage of talented professionals, as well as a crisis to maintain our overworked, existing seasoned professionals,” he says.
 “The high-quality training SANS offers addresses both needs.”

-James teaches SEC401: Security Essentials Bootcamp Style and SEC504: Hacker Tools, Techniques, Exploits, and Incident Handling, and is co-author of SEC617: Wireless Penetration Testing and Ethical Hacking, a role that allows him to continually improve his skills and expand his knowledge.
-But most of all, James enjoys inspiring his students.
+James teaches SEC401: Security Essentials Bootcamp Style and SEC504: Hacker Tools, Techniques, Exploits, and Incident Handling, and is co-author of SEC617: Wireless Penetration Testing and Ethical Hacking, SEC556: IoT Penetration Testing, and SEC467: Social Engineering for Security Professionals.
+In this role, James enjoys inspiring his students.
 "I cherish the opportunity to see someone in my class lock in, their eyes get wide and they realize that no matter how much they know or how talented they are, there is always more to learn.
 We are all lifelong learners, especially in infosec."

 When not teaching SANS, James works for Fortune 100 Company doing “a little bit of everything,” and it has really helped him learn how to scale security for an enterprise.
 He also brings this knowledge to his classroom, helping students understand how big companies work and think.
 “Students need to understand how to convey information and important topics in a way big companies understand.”
 He also enjoys working on infosec-related t-shirts with his students.

 When he isn’t working or teaching, James enjoys spending time with my family, watching movies and spending a little time gaming.

 - 17+ years working in the information security field

 - Experience scaling security for an enterprise from his role at a Fortune 100 company